JamesGardiner/jamesgardiner.github.io/_posts/2015-04-04-a-basic-leaflet-map-in-jekkyl.md

 }).addTo(map);
 </script>

-Whilst a pretty easy way to get something like this up and running, I haven't seen any other GitHub based Jekyll blogs with 'slippy' maps, so hopefully this will serve as a tutorial for anyone who wants to do that.
-Whilst this is a pretty basic map display, I hope to get further walkthroughs up showing more of the functionality in Leaflet and other open source GIS software.
+This is an easy way to get a Leaflet.js map up and running on a GitHub hosted Jekyll blog.
+I'm hoping to get more walkthroughs up showing further functionality of Leaflet and other open source GIS software, soon.